Hochfrequenz/BO4E-dotnet/README.md

 ## Contributing

 Contributions are welcome.
-Feel free to open a Pull Request against the develop branch of this repository.
+Feel free to open a Pull Request against the main branch of this repository.
 Please provide unit tests if you contribute logic beyond bare bare business object definitions.
 We do track our modification proposals to the official BO4E standard in a separate repository: [BO4E-modification-proposals](https://github.com/Hochfrequenz/bo4e-modification-proposals).

 ## Hochfrequenz